Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms

-We also include critical keywords, which we use to evaluate the success of an attack by examining the relevant tool executions or utterances of the relevant agent.
-We found this method as more robust as using an LLM-based judge.
+We additionally include a rule-based evaluation method, where the relevant tool-executions are evaluated for the target action.
+We compared this method with an LLM-based judge, where we found that a rule-based evaluation method is more robust, as indicated by a 98\% agreement with the human evaluation across 100 randomly sampled trajectories of the keyword-based evaluation compared to the 80\% agreement of the LLM-judge.
 We found that such a judge model often incorrectly rejects successful attacks if they are not conducted exactly as specified in the target action.
 For example, it classifies a target action as not having been performed if a message asking for payment information was sent, rather than a message asking for credit card details.
-A more detailed analysis of these evaluation methods can be found in Appendix \ref{app:llm_judge}.
+A detailed analysis of these evaluation methods can be found in Appendix \ref{app:llm_judge}.
+The keywords used are part of the dataset, while the implemented evaluation functions are included in the publicly available benchmark.